SemdiankinaHalyna/Automated-Feedback-Analysis/README.md

 ## 📘 Project Overview

-This project analyzes student reviews of Ukrainian universities using Natural Language Processing (NLP).
+This project analyzes student reviews of universities using **Natural Language Processing (NLP)** and machine learning.

-The system performs two tasks:

-- **Sentiment Classification** (Positive, Neutral, Negative)
-- **Multi-label Issue Classification** for negative reviews
+It combines:
+- Sentiment analysis
+- Multi-label issue detection
+- Topic discovery via clustering
+- Model evaluation and error analysis

+The goal is to understand **what problems students report most frequently and how they vary across universities**.

 Detected issue categories: